joshuagenders/Lupi/Readme.md

     rampDown: 30s
 ```

-The second is to specify a series of phases.
+### Custom phases
 Phases can be constant, or a linear progression from one value to another.
 ```yaml
 concurrency:
     -